 If you have a very large household that uses a lot of water for various tasks at the same time, you may want to consider installing a whole house tankless water heater and one-two other single point unit.

-It turns out that there are many pros and cons that both on demand gas and electric water heaters have.
+It turns out that there are many pros and cons that both tankless gas and electric water heaters have.
 It all really depends on your household needs, usage preferences and budget.

 In most cases, it is smart to go with a gas model, if your house is already outfitted with this power source.
 Doing a retrofit power source switch can be very expensive, and you need to carefully consider whether long-term benefits and savings will offset the initial high cost.